corda/samples-java/Features/queryablestate-carinsurance/README.md

 ## Concepts

-A spring boot client is provided with the cordapp, which exposes two REST endpoints (see `Controller` in the clients module) to trigger the flows.
+A spring boot client is provided with the CorDapp, which exposes two REST endpoints (see `Controller` in the clients' module) to trigger the flows.
 Use the command `./gradlew bootRun` in the project root folder to run the [Spring Boot Server](https://spring.io/projects/spring-boot#overview).

 ### Flows

-There are two flow in this cordapp:
+There are two flow in this CorDapp:

-1. IssueInsurance: It creates the insurance state with the associated vehicle information.
+1. `IssueInsurance`: It creates the insurance state with the associated vehicle information.

-2. InsuranceClaim: It creates the claims against the insurance.
+2. `InsuranceClaim`: It creates the claims against the insurance.

 ## Usage

 ## Pre-Requisites

-For development environment setup, please refer to: [Setup Guide](https://docs.corda.net/getting-set-up.html).
+For development environment setup, please refer to: [Setup Guide](https://docs.r3.com/en/platform/corda/4.9/community/getting-set-up.html).

 ### Running the CorDapp

 Open a terminal and go to the project root directory and type: (to deploy the nodes using bootstrapper)
 ```
-./gradlew clean deployNodes
+./gradlew clean build deployNodes
 ```
 Then type: (to run the nodes)
 ```